crystal-lang/rfcs/text/0011-extending-api-docs.md

 # Summary

-We propose the addition of a `:showdoc:` directive that will allow to document normally undocumented types and methods, including libs and external functions.
+We propose the addition of a `:showdoc:` directive that will allow to document normally undocumented types and methods.

 # Motivation